Ordisoftware/Hebrew-Calendar/README.md

 - Optimize overall performances.
 - Switch from SQLite ODBC Driver to SQLite-Net with SQLitePCLraw nugets.
-- Add open parashot board menu item in shabat reminder box.
+- Add open parashot board menu item in shabat reminder box and in tools menu.
 - Code refactoring and quality improvement.
 - Some UI improvements.
 - Some fixes.